bolliebrain/pearceys-picnics/README.md

 ### **Existing Features**

 ### 01. Navigation Bar
-- There is a full responsive navigation bar on all three pages, with links to the Home page, Location and Sign Up page and is identical in each page allowing for easy naviation.
+- There is a full responsive navigation bar on all three pages, with links to the Home, Locations and Sign up pages and is identical in each page allowing for easy naviation.
-- This allows the use to navigate easily around the site from page to page across all devices without having to use the previous page option via the 'back button.
+- This allows the user to navigate easily around the site from page to page across all devices without having to use the previous page option via the 'back button.

 ![Navlogo](documentation/feature-images/02-navlogo.png)

-### 02. Landing Page image
+### 02. Landing page image
-- The landing image includes a photograph with a cover text allowing the user to go straight to the locations page where more information is held.
+- The landing image includes a photograph with a cover text allowing the user to go straight to the Locations page where more information is held.
-- This section draws the user to the experience that the business offers making it eye catching
+- This section draws the user to the experience that the business offers making it eye catching.

 ![Landingpage](documentation/feature-images/03-landingpage.png)

 ### 03. Tagline
-- The tagline gives the user an insight into the individuality of the picnic's provided by Pearcey.
+- The tagline gives the user an insight into the individuality of the picnics provided by Pearcey.
 - The story provides the user with a background of how the business started with a small family bringing communities together.
-This provides the user with a welcoming and friendly impression
+This provides the user with a welcoming and friendly impression.

 ![Taglinestory](documentation/feature-images/04-taglinestory.png)

 ### 04. Picnic Ideals

-- The ideals section allows the user to see what is on offer including the flexibility
+- The ideals section allows the user to see what is on offer including the flexibility.
-- The user will see the value of signing up to learn more about Pearcey's Picnics and finding out what other information is available
+- The user will see the value of signing up to learn more about Pearcey's Picnics and finding out what other information is available.

 ![Picnicideals](documentation/feature-images/05-picnicideals.png)